 The giant awakens empathy with his spontaneity and openness.
 And if the portrait of a person is his story, then the space around the object builds its meaning pic.twitter.com/n2BJbXwjtD

-For instance, while borne out of very different unfortunate circumstances, the oeuvre of Matthew Morocco evokes a similar air of placid but conscientious exploration.
-Morocco started taking photographs after going through a difficult time with the passing of his grandmother in 2010, which led him to start making portraits of old men as a means through which to learn about the process of getting older.
+For instance, while borne out of very different unfortunate circumstances, the oeuvre of Matthew Morrocco evokes a similar air of placid but conscientious exploration.
+Morrocco started taking photographs after going through a difficult time with the passing of his grandmother in 2010, which led him to start making portraits of old men as a means through which to learn about the process of getting older.

 Playing a key role in the process of breaking away further from sexualized nudity are, to no one’s possible surprise, women.
 Amongst the artists contributing towards a more personal and meaningful perception of the naked physique is Summer Wagner.
 Her ethereal portraits of figures in woodlands and domestic as well as rural landscapes offer a reprieve from some of the more erotically charged images of women on the NFT-market.
 Wagner presents the people in her photographs not as objects to be admired, but places them in a context that carries a story that begs telling.